Who lives at Kensington Palace and what is it like inside?

 Did you know that regular people live there too?

 - (opens in new tab)

 - Sign up to W&H Newsletter Newsletter

-Hidden in the grassy hills of Hyde Park stands the hard-to-miss brick estate that is Kensington Palace.
+Hidden in the grassy mounds of Hyde Park stands the hard-to-miss brick building that is Kensington Palace.

 - Kensington Palace is located in the heart of London.

-- It has a rich royal history - with one of its most famous historical tenants being Princess Diana.
+- It has a rich royal history with one of its most famous tenants being Princess Diana.

 The palace has a rich and interesting history that dates back to the 17th century, but it really came into the spotlight after Prince Charles and Princess Diana moved in after their wedding.